-Top 5 Credit Monitoring Services and What They Offer
+Credit Monitoring Service: Top 5 Options and What They Offer

-Companies that offer credit monitoring services will regularly scrutinize your credit reports for changes, suspicious activity, or inaccuracies, like open or closed accounts, new credit inquiries, or signs of identity theft or fraud.
-If there are changes, you’ll receive a real-time alert notifying you of the issue
+A credit monitoring service regularly reviews your credit reports for changes, suspicious activity, or inaccuracies — such as new accounts, closed accounts, hard inquiries, or potential signs of fraud.
+When a change occurs, you receive a real-time alert so you can respond quickly.

-When choosing a credit monitoring service, consider the following factors:
+When choosing a credit monitoring service, consider the following factors carefully:

-• Which credit scoring model the company uses
+- Which credit scoring model the service uses (FICO vs. VantageScore)

 The Best Credit Monitoring Services: Our Top 5 Picks

-Next, we’ll discuss our top five picks for the best credit monitoring services, including free and paid plans
+Below are our top five picks for credit monitoring services, including both free and paid options.

 1. CreditWise from Capital One